Prunus armeniaca: Eastern Eurasia

-The earliest archaeological evidence for apricots comes from Kuahuqao (6,000–5,400 BCE) in East China.
+The earliest archaeological evidence for apricots comes from the Kuahuqiao site (6,000–5,400 BCE) in East China.
 Beginning in about the seventh century, apricots in China have been preserved by various methods, including salting and smoking, and the more common drying.
 Hubei is noted for its black smoked apricots.

 Archaeological evidence shows that apricot cultivation had occurred in Kashmir by the 2nd millennium BCE.

 Western Eurasia and the Mediterranean region

 Apricot stones from the Chalcolithic era have been found at Garni and Shengavit in Armenia.
 The common apricot was known in Armenia during ancient times, and has been cultivated there for so long that it was previously thought to have originated there.
 Its scientific name Prunus armeniaca (Armenian plum) derives from that assumption.
 For example, Belgian arborist Baron de Poerderlé, writing in the 1770s, asserted, "Cet arbre tire son nom de l'Arménie, province d'Asie, d'où il est originaire et d'où il fut porté en Europe ..." ("this tree takes its name from Armenia, province of Asia, where it is native, and whence it was brought to Europe ...").
 A large variety of apricots, around 50, are grown in Armenia today.

 Apricots have been cultivated in Persia since antiquity, and dried ones were an important commodity on Persian trade routes.
 Apricots remain an important fruit in modern-day Iran.

-Egyptians usually dry apricots, add sweetener, and then use them to make a drink called amar al-dīn.
+Syrians usually dry apricots, add sweetener, and then use them to make a drink called amar al-dīn.

 Its introduction to Greece is attributed to Alexander the Great.

 An article on Apricot cultivation in Andalusia of Spain is brought down in Ibn al-'Awwam's 12th-century agricultural work, Book on Agriculture.

 In England during the 17th century, apricot oil was used in herbalism treatments intended to act against tumors, swelling, and ulcers.

 In the 17th century, English settlers brought the apricot to the English colonies in the New World.
 Most of modern American production of apricots comes from the seedlings carried to the West Coast by Spanish missionaries.
 Almost all U.S. commercial production is in California, with some in Washington and Utah.